appuio/ansible-role-openshift-haproxy/README.md

 ======================

 This Ansible role customizes OpenShift HAProxy routers by modifying their DeploymentConfigs to run scripts before the routers start.
-This role designed to be used by other roles and doesn't provide any scripts itself.
+This role is designed to be used by other roles and doesn't provide any scripts itself.
 Typically these pre-start scripts patch the routers's config template.

 Requirements